 My business is located in the US, there’s no way they can penalize me, right?

 Just because a business is not located in the EU, does not mean it can get away with violating the GDPR.
 The EU judges violations based on a company’s legal presence, not just its location.
 Legal presence is determined by a variety of factors, but the most important question is whether the company is directing business efforts toward EU consumers.

 If you’re seeking out residents or citizens of the EU, you probably have a legal presence in the EU – thereby making it possible for you to be sued by that European citizen in a European court.
 Not convinced that a US court will hold up a ruling from the EU?

-In sum, the effects and influence of the GDPR in the US may be as strong as they are within the EU.
+The effects and influence of the GDPR in the US may be as strong as they are within the EU.

 As we’ve outlined above, there are a plethora of considerations that businesses will need to address in order to comply with this regulation.
 But here at Termly, our main concern is how this law will affect your business’s policies.

 Based on our research, we’ve found that companies will need to make seven significant changes to their privacy policies in order to fulfill GDPR requirements: